-33.4 If within the periods specified in Article 33.3 the necessary appointment(s) have not been made, either Party may, in the absence of any other agreement, invite the President of the International Court of Justice to make any necessary appointment(s).
+- 33.4 If within the periods specified in Article 33.3 the necessary appointment(s) have not been made, either Party may, in the absence of any other agreement, invite the President of the make International Court of Justice to any necessary appointment(s).
 If the President is a national of either Party or if he or she is otherwise prevented from discharging the said function, the Vice President shall be invited to make the necessary appointment(s).
-If the Vice President is a national of either Party or if he said function, the vice President shall be invited from discharging the said function, the necessary appointment(s).
-If the or she too is prevented from discharging the said function, the member of the International Court of Justice next in seniority who is not a national of either Party shall be invited to make the necessary appointment(s).

-33.5 The arbitral tribunal shall reach its decision by a majority of votes.
-Such decision shall be binding on both Parties.

-33.6 The Parties to the arbitration shall share the costs of the arbitration, including the arbitrator fees, expenses, allowances and other administrative costs.
+If the Vice President is a national of either Party or if he or she too is prevented from discharging the said function, the member of the International Court of Justice next in seniority who is not a national of either Party shall be invited to make the necessary appointment(s). - 33.5 The arbitral tribunal shall reach its decision by a majority of votes.
+Such decision shall be binding on both Parties. - 33.6 The Parties to the arbitration shall share the costs of the arbitration, including the arbitrator fees, expenses, allowances and other administrative costs.
 Each Party shall bear the cost of its representation in the arbitral proceedings.
-The Tribunal may, however, in its discretion direct that the entire costs or a higher proportion of costs shall be borne by one of the two disputing Parties and this determination shall be binding on both disputing Parties.

-33.7 The Tribunal shall decide all questions relating to its competence and, subject to any agreement between the disputing Parties, determine its own procedure.
+The Tribunal may, however, in its discretion direct that the entire costs or a higher proportion of costs shall be borne by one of the two disputing Parties and this determination shall be binding on both disputing Parties. - 33.7 The Tribunal shall decide all questions relating to its competence and, subject to any agreement between the disputing Parties, determine its own procedure.

-Chapter VI.
-Exceptions
+Chapter VI: Exceptions

-Article 34.
-General Exceptions
+Article 34 General Exceptions

-34.1 Nothing in this Treaty shall be construed to prevent the adoption or enforcement by a Party of measures of general applicability applied on a non-discriminatory basis that are necessary (6) to:

-(6) In considering whether a measure is "necessary", the Tribunal shall take into account whether there was no less restrictive alternative measure reasonably available to a Party.

-(i) protect public morals or maintaining public order;

-(ii) protect human, animal or plant life or health;

-(iii) ensure compliance with laws that are not inconsistent with the provisions of this Treaty;

-(iv) protect and conserve the environment, including all living and non-living natural resources;

-(v) protect national treasures or monuments of artistic, cultural, historic or archaeological value.

-34.2 Nothing in this Treaty shall apply to non-discriminatory measures of general application taken by a central bank or monetary authority of a Party in pursuit of monetary and related credit policies or exchange rate policies.
-This paragraph is without prejudice to a Party's rights and obligations under Article 7.

-34.3 Nothing in this Treaty shall affect the rights and obligations of Parties as members of the International Monetary Fund under the IMF Articles of Agreement, as applicable from time to time, including the use of exchange actions, which are in conformity with the IMF Articles of Agreement.
+- 34.1 Nothing in this Treaty shall be construed to prevent the adoption or enforcement by a Party of measures of general applicability applied on a non-discriminatory basis that are necessary to: - (i) protect public morals or maintaining public order; - (ii) protect human, animal or plant life or health; - (iii) ensure compliance with laws that are not inconsistent with the provisions of this Treaty; - (iv) protect and conserve the environment, including all living and non-living natural resources; - (v) protect national treasures or monuments of artistic, cultural, historic or archaeological value. - 34.2 Nothing in this Treaty shall apply to non-discriminatory measures of general application taken by a central bank or monetary authority of a Party in pursuit of monetary and related credit policies or exchange rate policies.
+This paragraph is without prejudice to a Party's rights and obligations under Article 7. - 34.3 Nothing in this Treaty shall affect the rights and obligations of Parties as members of the International Monetary Fund under the IMF Articles of Agreement, as applicable from time to time, including the use of exchange actions, which are in conformity with the IMF Articles of Agreement.
 In case of any inconsistency between the provisions of this Treaty and the IMF Articles of Agreement, the latter shall prevail.

-Article 35.
-Security Exceptions
+Article 35 Security Exceptions

-35.1 Nothing in this Treaty shall be construed:

-(i) to require a Party to furnish any information, the disclosure of which it considers contrary to its essential security interests; or

-(ii) to prevent a Party from taking any action which it considers necessary for the protection of its essential security interests including but not limited to:
+- 35.1 Nothing in this Treaty shall be construed: - to require a Party to furnish any information, the disclosure of which it considers contrary to its essential security interests; or - (ii) to prevent a Party from taking any action which it considers necessary for the protection of its essential security interests including but not limited to: